StatBiomed/TemporalVAE/README.md

 Email:  yuanhua@hku.hk

+A user-oriented repo is at https://github.com/StatBiomed/TemporalVAE-release with more features to be added.

 ## Introduction

 TemporalVAE is a deep generative model in a dual-objective setting to infer the biological time of cells from a compressed latent space.